-- 2. Passengers changing a reservation: - to a higher fare product or flight shall, in addition to the change fee, pay the difference in fare. - to a lower fare product or flight, the applicable change fee will apply, and any remaining difference: - If booked directly through the Carrier shall be placed in a Travel Credit Account or refunded according to the Fare Type purchased.
-Travel credits are valid for one year from the original date of purchase. - If booked with a third party, the funds may be forfeited subject to that third party's terms and conditions. - 3.
-Passengers cancelling a reservation: - will receive a refund to the original form of payment for cancellations made within 24 hours of the original date of purchase. - will be charged a fee as per the chart under Rule 40 (C) 1 and the unused ticket amount will be held in the Travel Credit Account for cancelations made after 24 hours of booking.
+2. Passengers changing a reservation:

+- 1.to a higher fare product or flight shall, in addition to the change fee, pay the difference in fare. - 2.to a lower fare product or flight, the applicable change fee will apply, and any remaining difference: - If booked directly through the Carrier shall be placed in a Travel Credit Account or refunded according to the Fare Type purchased.
+Travel credits are valid for one year from the original date of purchase.
+Future rebooking's do not extend the one-year expiry. - If booked with a third party, the funds may be forfeited subject to that third party's terms and conditions. - 3.
+Passengers cancelling a reservation: - will receive a refund to the original form of payment for cancellations made within 24 hours of the original date of purchase. - 2. will be charged a fee as per the chart under Rule 40 (C) 1 and the unused ticket amount will be held in the Travel Credit Account for cancellations made after 24 hours of booking.
 Travel Credits are valid for one year from the original date of purchase.
+Future rebooking's do not extend the one-year expiry.